fraseriainlewis/neuralnet/README.md

 model1.Add<IdentityLayer<> >();// needed = final output value is sum of weights and data
 ```

-We have defined the model we now define the optimizer to be used to fit the model to the data.
+We have defined the model, we now define the optimizer to be used to fit the model to the data.
 The [ensmallen](https://www.ensmallen.org) library is used and the documentation of options can be found there.
 The options chosen here, for example shuffle=false and restartPolicy=true are explained later and changed in later examples.

 ```c++
 // set up optimizer - we create an object called opt of class RMSProp